README

 executes task start:web.

-For tasks with multiple wildcards (e.g. deploy:*:*), provide comma-separated values:
+For tasks with multiple wildcards (e.g. deploy:*:*), provide one array element per wildcard segment, in order.
+Empty strings are rejected:

 executes task deploy:api:production.